Azathothas/Stars/README.md

 - [g0ldencybersec/gungnir](https://github.com/g0ldencybersec/gungnir) – CT Log Scanner
 - [gcla/termshark](https://github.com/gcla/termshark) – A terminal UI for tshark, inspired by Wireshark
 - [gennaro-tedesco/element](https://github.com/gennaro-tedesco/element) – 🧪 periodic table on the command line
+- [getporter/porter](https://github.com/getporter/porter) – Porter enables you to package your application artifact, client tools, configuration and deployment logic together as an installer that you can distribute, and install with a single command.
 - [getsavvyinc/savvy-cli](https://github.com/getsavvyinc/savvy-cli) – Create, share, and run runbooks from your terminal.
 - [getsops/sops](https://github.com/getsops/sops) – Simple and flexible tool for managing secrets
 - [ghostunnel/ghostunnel](https://github.com/ghostunnel/ghostunnel) – A simple SSL/TLS proxy with mutual authentication for securing non-TLS services.